oasis-tcs/openc2-jadn/serialization-rules.md

 the only two representation formats, but they are used to specify four distinguishable styles of composition:
 * **vector**, an array of elements that have the same semantics.
 * **record**, an array of elements that have different, positionally defined semantics, as detailed in the data structure definition.
-* **table**, a map from a domain of map keys to a domain of map values that have the same semantics.
+* **table**, a map from a domain of keys to a domain of values that have the same semantics.
-* **struct**, a map from a domain of map keys as defined by the specification to a domain of map values that have semantics bound to the map key.
+* **struct**, a map from a domain of keys as defined by the specification to a domain of values that have semantics bound to the key.

 | JADN Type | CBOR Serialization Requirement |
 | :--- | :--- |